katakrak/katakrak/modules/contrib/imagestyleflush/README.txt

 2) In your Drupal site, enable the module under Administration -> Modules (/admin/modules).

+3) Visit the Administration -> People -> Permissions page to give the appropriate roles access to flush image styles.

 Usage
 -----

 You can flush image styles under Administration -> Configuration -> Media -> Image styles

+Note that this module only flushes images.
+It does not rebuild them.

 Known problems